 JTAG is a 4-wire communication protocol defined by the IEEE 1149.1 standard.
 The JTAG standard defines the names of the four connections as: TCK, TMS, TDI, and TDO.

 The JTAG-compliant devices are connected to a host computer through a JTAG cable.
-Such devices can be connected directly to the cable (see the following figure).
+Such devices can be connected directly to the cable (see following figure), or multiple devices can be connected in a serial chain.